jackwiggall/ManchesterBaby/README.md

     100    Label is already defined elsewhere
     101    Value is not a signed 32-bit integer
-    102    Operand not in instruction set
+    102    Instruction not in instruction set
     103    Label does not exist
     104    Machine code exceeds memory size